Multitask Pointer Network for Multi-Representational Parsing: Constituent trees as dependency structures

-Let $w_1, w_2, \dots, w_n$ be a sentence (where $w_i$ denotes the word at position $i$).
-A constituent tree is composed of these $n$ words as leaf nodes plus phrases (or constituents) as internal nodes.
-Each constituent can be represented as a tuple $(X, \mathcal{C}, w_h)$, where $X$ is a non-terminal symbol, $\mathcal{C}$ is the set of words $w_i$ included in its span, and $w_h$ is the word in $\mathcal{C}$ that acts as head, which can be selected by using a language-specific handwritten set of rules.
-For instance, the head word of constituents S and VP in Figure~\ref{fig:trees}(a) is the word \textit{is}.
-Furthermore, we say that a constituent tree is \textit{continuous} if the set $\mathcal{C}$ of each of its constituents is a continuous substring of the sentence.
-Otherwise, the tree is classified as \textit{discontinuous}, and then there is at least one constituent with a span that is interrupted by one or more gaps between its words.
-For instance, the span of constituent (NP, $\{$\textit{Es}, \textit{nichts}, \textit{Interessantes}$\}$, \textit{Interessantes}) in Figure~\ref{fig:trees}(d) is interrupted by the word \textit{kam} from a different constituent, generating crossing branches.
+Let $w_1, w_2, \dots, w_n$ be a sentence and $w_i$ the word at position $i$.
+A constituent tree is defined by constituents (as internal nodes) hierarchically organized over these $n$ words (as leaf nodes).
+Each phrase (or constituent) is defined as a tuple $(X, \mathcal{S}, w_h)$ that includes a non-terminal symbol $X$, the set of words $w_i$ included in its span ($\mathcal{S}$); and, $w_h$, the word in $\mathcal{S}$ that acts as head and that can be marked by using a language-specific handwritten set of rules.
+For example, the head word of constituents S and VP in Figure~\ref{fig:trees}(a) is the word \textit{is}.
+Furthermore, we say that a constituent tree is \textit{continuous} if there are no constituents whose yield $\mathcal{S}$ is a discontinuous substring of the sentence.
+If this does not hold, the tree is classified as \textit{discontinuous}, and then there is at least one constituent with one or more gaps in its span.
+For instance, the word \textit{mu\ss} interrupts the span of constituent (VP, $\{$\textit{Dar\"uber}, \textit{nachgedacht}$\}$, \textit{nachgedacht}) in Figure~\ref{fig:trees}(d), resulting in a phrase structure with crossing branches.
 Finally, constituents with exactly one child are known as \textit{unary constituents} (for instance, ROOT, NP, ADVP and ADJP in Figure~\ref{fig:trees}(a)).

-On the other hand, a dependency tree is a directed tree whose nodes are the words $w_i$ of the sentence.
-Each dependency arc is represented as $(w_h,w_d,l)$, where $w_h$ is the head word of the dependent word $w_d$ ($h$, $d \in [1,n]$) and $l$ a dependency label.
-Additionally, an artificial ROOT node is used to attach the actual root word.
-If, for every dependency arc $(w_h,w_d,l)$, there is a directed path from $w_h$ to all words $w_i$ between words $w_h$ and $w_d$, the dependency tree is \textit{projective}.
-If not, it is considered a \textit{non-projective} dependency tree, as the one with crossing arcs depicted in Figure~\ref{fig:trees}(f).
+Unlike constituent structures, dependency trees do not require extra internal nodes and are exclusively composed of the words $w_i$ of the sentence (plus an artificial \texttt{root} node) and binary directed links to connect them.
+Each dependency link is represented as $(w_h,w_d,l)$, where $w_h$ is the head word of the dependent word $w_d$ ($h$, $d \in [1,n]$) and $l$ a dependency label.
+Additionally, a dependency tree is classified as \textit{projective} if we can find a directed path from $w_h$ to all words $w_i$ between words $w_h$ and $w_d$ for every dependency link $(w_h,w_d,l)$.
+If this does not hold, it is considered a \textit{non-projective} dependency tree, as the one with crossing arcs depicted in Figure~\ref{fig:trees}(e).